 By Cheri Sicard

-Randy from America’s Parks had done a previous video two years prior to this one that proved wildly popular.
+Randy from the YouTube channel America’s Parks had done a previous video two years prior to this one that proved wildly popular.
 He nonetheless felt he needed to do a new video after recently completing another hike up Angel’s Landing in Zion National Park, Utah, for two reasons.
 One, he was never happy with the original, even though it has earned more than a half-million views.
 And two, there were thousands of comments on the original video, many filled with questions, diverse opinions, and misconceptions.

 Randy wanted to set the record straight.